ahzhezhe/terraform-generator/README.md

 [![GitHub test](https://github.com/ahzhezhe/terraform-generator/workflows/test/badge.svg?branch=master)](https://github.com/ahzhezhe/terraform-generator)
 [![GitHub issues](https://img.shields.io/github/issues/ahzhezhe/terraform-generator)](https://github.com/ahzhezhe/terraform-generator)

-Use Node.js to generate Terraform plan.
+Use Node.js to generate Terraform configurations.

 You do not need to have Terraform installed to use this module.

-The end result of using this module is Terraform plan in plain text, you will need to write the text into a file and execute it yourself.
+The end result of using this module is Terraform configurations in plain text, you will need to write the text  into a file (terraform-generator does provide an utility function to write the file for you) and execute it yourself.

-Currently support generating plan for Terraform version 0.11 and 0.12.
+Currently support generating configurations for Terraform version 0.11 and 0.12.

 ## **Benefit**

-Make use of all Javascript programming features (some of which is not available in Terraform), e.g. functions, array, loops, if-else, map, etc. to generate a plain Terraform plan.
+Make use of all Javascript programming features (some of which is not available in Terraform), e.g. functions, array, loops, if-else, map, etc. to generate a plain Terraform configurations.

 You can easily maintain your infra in Javascript/Typescript.